-This four-year course is perfect for those returning to education who may not have the correct qualifications.
+This four-year course is perfect for those returning to education who may not have the expected qualifications.
 If you’ve only studied up to GCSE Level but have always dreamed of working in business management, there’s nothing stopping you.
 We pride ourselves on accepting applicants who have previously ruled out a degree based on their past grades.

 After this, you will learn the concepts and practice of global business management alongside how to meet your own objectives, such as starting a business.
 We’ll help you achieve this by teaching real-life business situations and case study analysis, as well as hosting discussions with guest speakers.
 Other modules include digital marketing, corporate risk management and sustainability in business.

 Please note: our courses are normally taught face-to-face, and we plan to deliver all classes in-person from September 2021.
 Depending on Government guidelines and Covid-19 restrictions, we may have to hold classes online.

 Throughout your studies you’ll be taught via three methods: lectures, workshops and seminars.
 Expect to hear interesting talks, participate in debate and conversation and apply your knowledge in a practical way.

 Assessments come in a mix of formats, also depending on your chosen options.
 These include essays, portfolios, exams, reports, group presentations and case studies.